PUMPKIN PROJECT FOR KIDS!

 This is the first time I got to make Pumpkin pie and it came out exactly as described.
 I added fresh cream as a final touch,

-It needed to set overnight in the fridge, as the filling is like a blancmange.
-I found the taste to be very flavoursome! and very pungent!
+It needed to be set overnight in the fridge, as the filling is like a blancmange.
+I found the taste to be very flavoursome! and very strong!

 Pumpkin in itself really has no flavour as such, as I had a taste whilst raw and baked and it was quite bland, so by adding all those spices it knocked it up a bit,….. well more like an explosion in your mouth!

-Try to make it kid friendly, so instead of half teaspoon of each spice to go with quarter teaspoon.
+Try to make it kid-friendly, so instead of half a teaspoon of each spice go with quarter teaspoon.

 MY FINAL THOUGHTS!

-Pumpkin pie, is a traditon that ties in neatly with Halloween and for those like minded, I applaude them for making the best of a vegetable that is otherwise often disgarded after it’s use.
+Pumpkin pie is a tradition that ties in neatly with Halloween and for those like-minded, I applaud them for making the best of a vegetable that is otherwise often discarded after its use.

 So there you have it, curiosity took the better of me and as I had featured it in this post, I felt that this was a perfect opportunity to bake it for myself and try it out on my family and I got a thumbs up,